renlulu/ParseProject/Blockspot/project.md

 ---
+name: Blockspot
-name: Blockspotdescription: A blockchain data platform that provides insights on different crypto assets.
+description: A blockchain data platform that provides insights on different crypto assets.
 logo: No
 categories: Tools
 status: Live